rajewsky-lab/openst/docs/examples/datasets.md

 Here we provide a single table with all the links, size and md5 checksums for the publicly available files provided in the following tutorials.

+!!! tip

+    When using Linux or macOS, we recommend using [`wget`](https://www.gnu.org/software/wget/manual/wget.html) to download these data

 ## Adult mouse hippocampus
 | File | Link | md5 checksum |
 | ---- | ---- | ------------ |